Development of internal control and risk management

 In 2021, a Ministry of Finance working group set a target that risk management should support the central government's decision-making as part of its system of corporate governance.
 The working group made proposals for the organisation, guidance and division of responsibilities of risk management on the central government level and for coordinating risk management at the branch of government and agency levels.

-Among other things, the working group proposed an assessment of the statues, instructions and recommendations governing risk management.
+Among other things, the working group proposed an assessment of the statutes, instructions and recommendations governing risk management.
 Relevant statutes can be found in budget legislation and other legislation.
 The working group was of the opinion that the assessment should identify needs for review.

 EU Technical Support Instrument (European Commission)